srseidel/atrocitee-astro/Docs/Atrocitee-MVP-Phase1-Foundation.md

 - **Authentication Strategy**: Early consideration must be given to the authentication approach with Astro's SSR and Supabase Auth
 - **Database Schema**: Initial schema design should anticipate future needs while keeping initial implementation simple
 - **Cloudflare Configuration**: Environment variables and settings must be properly configured for security
+  - Environment variables must be defined in wrangler.toml, not in the Cloudflare dashboard
+  - Secret keys should be stored using wrangler secret commands
+  - KV namespace must be properly configured for SESSION storage
 - **Mobile Responsiveness**: All base UI components must be designed with mobile-first approach
 - **Reference Materials**: Astroship theme was used as design reference.
 The reference repository should not be tracked in Git to avoid Cloudflare deployment issues with submodules.
 Clone reference locally when needed.